-The DGRG Senior Thesis Grant is a competitive grant program that supports two categories of expenses related to the GLS senior thesis--(1) Research Grant: extraordinary expenses required to conduct research for a thesis, such as international travel expenses, and (2) Production Grant: creative production costs, such as rental costs for equipment necessary to create a thesis in a medium other than print.
+The DGRG Senior Thesis Grant supports two categories of expenses related to the GLS senior thesis--(1) Research Grant: extraordinary expenses required to conduct research for a thesis, and (2) Production Grant: creative production costs, such as rental costs for equipment necessary to create a thesis in a medium other than print.
 Grants must fund specific items and/or services which are necessary for completion of the student’s thesis project, and which are not readily available through the use of university resources.
-Grant applications will be reviewed by a GLS Faculty Committee, which makes award recommendations to the Dean.
+Grant applications will be reviewed on a rolling basis by the Office of Academic Affairs, which makes award recommendations to the Liberal Studies Dean.

 Eligibility and Restrictions

 Applications for the Senior Thesis grant are limited to current GLS Seniors.
-For Academic Year 2019-20, completed applications must be submitted no later than 11:59pm on Sunday, October 13, 2019.
+For Academic Year 2020-21, completed applications must be submitted no later than four full weeks before the first funds would be needed; for research conducted over the Winter Break, applications must be submitted by 11:59pm on Sunday, November 1, 2020.
 Students may apply for a Research Grant OR a Production Grant, but not both; those who believe their proposal crosses grant categories will need to decide which expenses are most in need of funding.
-(For instance, a student whose project involves shooting a documentary in Florence could not apply for a Production Grant to rent equipment for the documentary and a Research Grant for a plane ticket to Florence; students would need to choose one.)
+(For instance, a student whose project involves shooting a documentary would not be permitted to apply for the Production Grant to rent equipment for the documentary and a Research Grant to purchase foreign-language materials not available in the NYU Library; students would need to choose one.)
 Successful applicants will be required to submit a Grant Report and Expense Account within 30 days of the conclusion of the grant period.

 Ineligible items and services.
 Certain items and services are ineligible for funding.
 Students should not request funding for: